AnonDrew/to-do-manager/README.md

   •	Clarifying Vite and Express setup

   •	All CSS styling (I suck at it and it takes too long)

+  •	(VSCode Free Copilot thing?)
+Most of the commit messages to reduce the overhead tedium of using git properly

   •	Writing this README 😄